rorlig/babylogger/README.md

 ## Todo

-+ Move to RecylerView if needed ?
++ Move to RecylerView if needed ?...
 + Fix minor UI issues..
 + delete / create in airplane offline mode fixes required...
++ Add Secondary provider, enable push and sync on changes from one party to another...
++ Read more on parse.com push service.

 ## Stretch Goals